OswalDev/OswalDev/README.md

 ### ⚡ Hey there ⚡
 ![GitHubPNG](https://user-images.githubusercontent.com/26017333/192372810-6df32dcc-65a8-4caa-9e23-c7205da5a65f.png)

-My name is Oswaldo Soto, and i'm React Software Developer.
+Greetings!
+I'm Oswaldo Soto, a passionate Frontend Software Developer with a knack for problem-solving.

-After my first steps of coding with C and C++ where i could find my passion for Algorithms and Data Structures i started working more with JavaScript and PHP, i'm currently learning and building PWA's using the MERN stack.
-I love to build, learn and have fun along the way.
+From my early encounters with coding in C and C++, I discovered my true passion for Algorithms and Data Structures.
+As my journey progressed, I delved deeper into the world of JavaScript and PHP, honing my skills and expanding my knowledge.
+Currently, my focus lies in mastering the development of Progressive Web Applications (PWAs) using the MERN (MongoDB, Express.js, React, and Node.js) stack.

+For me, software development is not just a profession; it's a source of endless joy and fulfillment.
+The process of building something from scratch, continuously learning, and overcoming challenges along the way brings me immense satisfaction.

+When I'm not immersed in coding, you'll often find me exploring new technologies, seeking out innovative solutions, and staying up-to-date with the latest industry trends.
+I believe that growth happens when we push our boundaries and step out of our comfort zones.

+Let's embark on this exciting journey together—building, learning, and having fun along the way.

 ### 💻 Languages